Until the Great Oriental War, China was a great empire covering a vast area of East Asia.

 Daoguong was eventually pressured into opening up China to greater trade with the West.
 Throughout the 19th century, the power of the court would wane, and China would be forced to sign a number of unequal treaties with Western powers.
 In addition, China began losing influence over its tributaries.
 In 1860, the Chinese were forced to cede Outer Manchuria (the modern Russo-Japanese Condominium Area and part of southern Primorye).

 In 1861, Emperor Xianfeng passed away, and was succeeded by his six-year-old son, who became Emperor Tongzhi; power was wielded by his mother, Empress Dowager Ci Xi.
 Tongzhi came of age in 1873 and attempted major reforms of China's government.
-Two years later he died of smallpox, and was succeeded by Guangxu.
+Two years later he died of smallpox, and was succeeded by Ci Xi's nephew Guangxu.
 Ci Xi ruled once more as regent for Guangxu until 1890.

 This lead, in 1898, to the start of the Guangxu Reform, modelled, in part, on the Japanese Meidji Restoration.
 Conservatives, led by former regent Ci Xi, attempted to halt the reforms, but the plot was detected in time by Guangxu, and Ci Xi was unable to use her wildcard, the enigmatic general Yuan Shikai, due to the latter contracting tuberculosis.
 By the time he recovered, Ci Xi had been placed under house-arrest and most of the conservative faction had been silenced or executed.
-Ci Xi escaped these punishments and was freed in 1900, and even regained some political clout.
+As the aunt of the emperor Ci Xi escaped these punishments and was freed in 1900, and even regained some political clout.
 However, she accepted the reforms and in fact initiated reforms herself.

 Most of the reforms were carried out by a young radical scholar named Kang Youwei, who later attained the premiership at the time of the First Great War.